wgd-modular/kresse-box/README.md

-# module
+# kresse box

-A template repository to create a new eurorack module.
+A eurorack box to put your screws plants or whatever you like.